 Burrata Tomato Peach Caprese Salad

 Over the arugula, you’ll top the salad with wedges of tomato, peaches, broken pieces of burrata, fresh basil, and a drizzle of the lemon balsamic dressing.
 Season with flaky salt and freshly cracked black pepper.
 Serve right away and enjoy!

-If you like the sound of this recipe, you should also check out these other ones:
+If you like the sound of this recipe, you should also check out these other dishes:

+Burrata Tomato Peach Caprese Salad